vishwabasak41/YoutubeReadWrite/README.md

 This project has been directed towards the creation of system where:-

-1.We are querying the Youtube API every 1 minute to retrieve latest data currently related to 'cricket' 2.Serving a web application where the users will be able to view all the videos and will be able to search on them based on any phrases.
+1.We are querying the Youtube API every 1 minute to retrieve latest data currently related to 'cats' 2.Serving a web application where the users will be able to view all the videos and will be able to search on them based on any phrases.

 Initial insights from the requirement-